AdamNolan112210/Carbon-Star-Analysis/README.md

 ## Features

-This project offers a range of tools for analyzing and visualizing radio spectroscopic data, with the following features:
+This project offers a range of tools for analyzing and visualizing radio spectroscopic data of stellar bodies, with the following features:

 - **Peak Detection and Classification**: Automatically detects peaks in the spectroscopic data and classifies them by matching the detected peaks with known molecular transitions.